 Also referred to sometimes as relationship counseling where the individual and their partner, spouse, child, or parent learn better relationship and communication skills to manage and reconcile problematic differences and recurring distress.
 It is solution-focused and targets specific coping strategies in order to deal with issues that affect the family and/or relationship.

-Putting a Spotlight on recovery, this program is developed to help adults (18years and older) who are suffering from alcohol, drug, gambling and or other life challenging addictions - designed to provide the addict with a "therapeutic community" guiding them through long term healing, achieving and maintaining abstinence and recovery from addiction.
+To help teens and adults who are suffering from alcohol, drug, gambling and or other life challenging addictions, this program is designed to provide individuals and their families with a "therapeutic community" guiding them through long term healing, achieving and maintaining abstinence and recovery from addiction.
 This program offers:

 Co-Occurring Disorder Endorsement Capable

 In addition to counseling, clients who need medication to stabilize their symptoms or provide relief from depression, anxieties, or chronic psychiatric conditions are referred by their therapists for further psychiatric evaluation and medication management.

 Base on the treatment plan formulated during the initial mental health evaluation, the counselor may recommend PSR (psychosocial rehabilitation) or BST (basic skills training) services for the patient.
 Under the direction of the counselor/therapist or PSR Supervisor, the RMH (also known as PSR) Worker will work with the patient and the family to achieve the specific goals identified in the treatment plan.
 These services are rendered at home and therefore, it is required that a member of the family over the age of 18 must be present during the visit.